Pablo

 PhD thesis

-I develop three interrelated lines of investigations:
+I developed three interrelated lines of investigations:

 • Deep inference is a new methodology in proof theory, which aims at overcoming some limitations of Gentzen-style proof systems while preserving their good properties.
 In the setting of interactive proof building, one interesting feature of deep inference systems is their ability to preserve the context in which reasoning is performed.
 This gave rise recently to the idea of subformula linking, a method for solving goals incrementally by connecting dual occurrences of subformulas.
 I designed an extension of subformula linking for intuitionistic first-order logic with equality, which generalizes the behavior of known application and rewriting tactics.